 In short, the path toward dividing the business is negotiable, at least if both parties can reach a settlement without going to court.
 This complex issue requires an experienced family lawyer who can protect your interests.

-Contact us today at Hallier Lawrence for more information on how to navigate a divorce involving a jointly owned business.
+Contact us today at Hallier Stearns PLC for more information on how to navigate a divorce involving a jointly owned business.